 He sat, and Daisy sat.

 She skidded the pitcher across.
-Oland, helpful, hunched onto his elbows, crowding the kitchen table.
+Oland, helpful, hunched onto his elbows, crowding the table.
 Lemonade sloshed.
-She leaned back, jerked free the tea towel looped through the icebox door, dabbed at the spill with a worrying lack of mumbled curses…then raised to her lover a strained face.
+She leaned back, jerked free the tea towel looped round the icebox handle, dabbed at the spill with a worrying lack of mumbled curses…then raised to her lover a strained face.

 “Oland,” she said.
 “You need to visit George while they’ve still got him.”